Mdtanzeem702/IPL-Data-Analysis/README.md

 # IPL-Data-Analysis

-1. Data Collection:
+Project Objective:
+The Objective of this Power BI project is to analyse IPL (Indian Premier League) cricket data to gain insights into team and player performance, match outcomes, and various key metrics related to both batting and bowling.
+The analysis will be carried out using data from multiple related tables, providing a comprehensive view of the tournament's dynamics.

+Key Components:
+Data Collection and Preparation:

-Sources: Obtain IPL data from reliable sources such as Kaggle, official IPL websites, or cricket databases.
+Data Sources: Gather IPL data from sources like Kaggle, official IPL websites, and cricket databases.
-Tables: Ensure you have key tables such as matches, teams, players, deliveries (ball-by-ball data), and possibly additional tables like venues, seasons, and player statistics.

-2. Data Preparation:
-Cleaning: Clean the data to handle missing values, correct data types, and remove duplicates.
+Data Cleaning: Handle missing values, correct data types, and remove duplicates.
-Transformations: Create necessary columns like match dates, player roles, and team abbreviations.
+Data Transformation: Create additional columns and features such as match dates, player roles, and team abbreviations.
-Relationships: Define relationships between tables (e.g., match IDs linking matches and deliveries).
+Data Modeling: Establish relationships between tables such as matches, deliveries, players, and teams.

-3. Power BI Setup:
+Data Import and Modeling in Power BI:

-Import Data: Load the data into Power BI.
+Import Data: Load cleaned and transformed data into Power BI.
-Modeling: Define relationships between tables using the Model view in Power BI.
+Model Relationships: Define relationships between tables using Power BI’s Model view.
-Measures and Calculations: Create calculated columns and measures for metrics like total runs, wickets, strike rate, economy rate, etc.
+Measures and Calculations: Create calculated columns and measures for essential metrics (e.g., total runs, wickets, strike rate, economy rate).

-4. Key Metrics and KPIs:
+Key Metrics and KPIs:

 Batting Metrics:
 Total Runs
 Batting Average